 Food Security/SNAP, Tobey Solomon-Auger (tobey.solomon-auger@maine.gov)

 Recent changes to the Supplemental Nutrition Assistance Program (SNAP) include expanded work reporting requirements, which now apply to individuals up to age 64 (previously 55) and caregivers with dependents aged 14 and older (previously 18 and older).
 These work requirement changes will take effect at renewal time.
-Importantly, individuals who are unable to work are not required to meet these requirements—they simply need to provide documentation from a provider confirming their inability to work.
+People who are unable to work are not required to meet these requirements—but will need to provide documentation from a provider confirming their inability to work.
 Additionally, veterans, people experiencing homelessness, and former foster youth are no longer automatically exempt from work requirements.
 The Heat and Eat program has also changed, with utility allowances now limited to households that include a person with a disability or someone aged 60 or older—these changes have already taken effect.
 Changes to immigrant eligibility for SNAP have not yet been implemented.
 Click here to watch presentation.

 Resource - SNAP Benefit Change handout